Mental Health Is Non-Linear

 It’s not like I’m unfamiliar with depression.
 My teenage years were plagued with it.
 But even then I can say that it was in relation to self-loathing.
 I was angry that I felt out of control of my body in terms of tics and compulsions and my weight, so I internalized hatred which transformed into a deep depression.
 Once I became medicated for the Obsessive-Compulsive Disorder and Tourette’s Syndrome and started to build my self-esteem, my depression seemed to get lighter and eventually disappear.
 Only coming around every once in a while.

 Cognitive-Behavioral Therapy changed my life.
 For sure.
 I stand by that.
 When I started in 2011, OCD was the biggest disturbance in my life.
 It was amazing to realize how I was actually kind of in charge of my anxiety.
-I didn’t have to be an innocent bystander in my compulsions or even the obsessive thoughts!
+Having that type of counseling made it possible that I didn’t have to be an innocent bystander in my compulsions or even the obsessive thoughts!
 I could handle my panic attacks in ways I didn’t know I could.
 I was able to approach the thinking in a different way that changed how I would view the OCD part of my brain forever.

 From then till now, I’ve built coping mechanisms and built an empire of self-love.
 But recently, I’ve been diagnosed with Bipolar II and it’s rocking my world.
 And not in a cool amusement park way.